uyuni-project/uyuni-rfc/accepted/0000-hub-online-synchronization.md

 One important aspect is to recreate the connection between custom channels and vendor channels, so we can have SP migration and avoid the need to synchronize all channel clone chains (ISSv1 also does this implementation).

 Vendor channels are not linked to any organization, and can also be synchronized with this method.

+### API Integration

+We will have 3 different API use cases for the organization mapping and channel creation.

+1. ** User API on HUB server: ** Define organization mapping and which content should be synchronized to each peripheral server.
+2. ** Hub-Peripheral data collector: ** Hub needs to grab data from the peripheral, like organizations list.
+API methods already exists for this tasks.
+3. ** Hub-Peripheral channel creation: ** Hub needs to call a peripheral API method to create channels in different organization.

+For use case 1) we can enhance the existing `sync.slave` (or it's new name) to support the organization mapping and define which channels should be synchronized per peripheral.

+For use cases 2) and 3), we have a problem with API authentication and authorization.
+Currently, each user is part of an organization, even if it has the role `sat_admin`.
+Since we need to make cross-organizations call we would need a new authentication/authorization mechanism or change the authorization for the existing API methods.

+For this reason, the best approach would be develop a new namespace with a token authentication to be used for server-to-server communication.
+This namespace will contain all the needed API methods for hub content synchronization.
+Some methods will be similar to other existing methods in other namespaces, with differences in authentication/autorization and maybe an extra parameter for the organization (since it would be extracted from the authenticated user).

 ## Communication Workflow